Ridzzz0Alam/Ridzzz0Alam/README.md

 ## 🌱 About Me

-I'm passionate about anything related to software, be it mobile app, destop app or web apps.
-I also like crafting elegant user interfaces, designing robust backend systems, or automating infrastructure, In short I love turning ideas into reality through code.
-Currently doing Thesis on "Exploring the Cognitive Limits of RAG Architectures and Their Prompt-Based Optimization in Light of Activation Patterns".
-And in my free time I dive deeper into Distributed Systems, DevOps,and AI/ML integration.
+Passionate Distributed Systems Engineer, I love to build Software Systems.
+Currently doing a dive in AI as I am doing Thesis on "Exploring the Cognitive Limits of RAG Architectures and Their Prompt-Based Optimization in Light of Activation Patterns".